fables-tales/xkcd-hash/readme.md

 Just run hash.py with python3.
-You'll need the pyskein library and numpy and scipy.
+You'll need the pyskein library and gmpy.

+Install gmpy with `pip install gmpy==1.15`